timmorrisdev/south-coast-sup/README.md

 3. In the 'source' section, select the master branch as the source for the site deployemnt.
 4. Hit 'save' and wait a few mins for GitHub to process.
 The 'pages' settings tab will now show a message to confirm the reposotory is being published to the address https://timmorrisdev.github.io/south-coast-sup/.

+### Forking the reposotory in GitHub
+Forking the repository creates a copy of the original repository in your own account to allow chages to be made without affecting the original repository.
+1. Log in to GitHub and navigate to the GitHub repository page.
+2. In the top-right of the page, below the user avatar, locate the "fork" button.
+3. Click the "fork" button and you should now have a copy of the repository in your own account.

 ### Making a Local Clone
+Details of how to make a local copy of the GutHub repository can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+To clone using HTTPS follow these steps.
+1. Navigate to the GitHub repository.
+2. Click the "Code" drop-down menu above the list of files.
+3. Copy the HTTPS address to the clipboard using the button provided.
+4. Open Terminal.
+5. Change the current directory to the location you wish to copy the directory.
+6. Type 'git clone' and then paste the HTTPS url you copied earlier.
+7. Press enter and your local clone will be created.

 ___
 ## Credits
 ### Code